izhank216/Node-File-Manager/README.md

 # List Node.js files
 nfm node list

-# Check if "express" is installed
+# Check if modules are installed in a directory (example: express)
 nfm node package list express

 # Restore health (only from nfm_home/bin)